becoinc/sdk_resources/beco_SDK_iOS_user_guide.md

 ## **DEPENDENCIES**

 #### Hardware
-The Beco SDK requires a Bluetooth 4.0 (BLE, Bluetooth Smart) compatible iOS device running at least iOS 10.0.
-We have tested extensively on the iPhone SE, iPhone 5/6/6+/7/7+/8/X, iPad Mini and iPad Air 2 on both iOS 10.3, and 11.x.
-We expect other iOS devices and versions to work similarly, but they have not been tested by Beco.
+The Beco SDK requires a Bluetooth 4.0 (BLE, Bluetooth Smart) compatible iOS device.
+We have tested extensively on the following hardware models and iOS versions:

+- iPhone 6 (iOS 11.2.1)
+- iPhone 7 (iOS 11.3 and iOS 12)
+- iPhone 7 Plus (iOS 12)
+- iPhone 8 (iOS 11.4 and iOS 12)
+- iPhone X (iOS 11.4)
+- iPhone XS (iOS 12)
+- iPhone XS Max (iOS 12)

+We expect other iOS devices to work similarly, but they have not been tested by Beco and are not officially supported.

 #### Software
-This release of the Beco SDK requires Xcode 9.
+This release of the Beco SDK requires Xcode 10.0.
 We support Swift 4.x and Objective-C projects.
 Headers are provided for Objective-C use, and Beco provides an example Objective-C based application using the Beco SDK.
-Internally we are using Xcode 9.4 and Swift 4.1.
+Internally we are using Xcode 10.0 and Swift 4.2.

 The `Deployment Target` setting is set to 9.0, thus requiring iOS 9.0 or newer.

+Beco oficially tests with and supportes iOS 11.x and iOS 12.X in order to stay current with Apple's release cycle and user adoption.
+We expect earlier versions of iOS back to iOS 9.x to work similarly, but they are no longer tested or officially supported by Beco.

-The SDK has Universal (iPhone and iPad) support and Beco has tested the SDK extensively on both types of devices.
+The SDK has Universal (iPhone and iPad) support.

 #### Third Party Libraries
-The latest release of Beco SDK has removed dependancy on third party libraries.
+The latest release of the Beco SDK v3.7(2) has removed dependancy on third party libraries.

 #### Environment
 The Beco SDK is designed to work with Beco Beacons exclusively.
 Generic BLE beacons or iBeacon devices from other vendors are not supported.

 The Beco SDK requires an active Internet connection to obtain necessary information from the Beco servers, with the exception of users with private Beco Cloud servers.
 These users only need to have an active network connection (typically via WiFi) to their Beco server.

-Finally, you must register ("check-in") your Beco Beacons using the Beco Setup App for iOS prior to using the beacons with the SDK.
+Finally, you must register ("check-in") your Beco Beacons using the Beco Setup App for iOS prior to using the Beacons with the SDK.

 ## **PROJECT CONFIGURATION**
 In order for your app to properly integrate the Beco SDK, a few Info.plist settings and permissions are required.